curl/everything-curl/cmdline/urls/query.md

    The name part gets an equal sign appended, resulting in `name=urlencoded-file-content`.
 Note that the name is expected to be URL encoded already.

+ - `+content`: Add the content to the query without doing any encoding.